weka/weka-operator/test/functional/README.md

 Run the test suite: `make test-functional RUN=TestWekaCluster`

+- The `RUN` variable is required.
+- The `test-name` is the name of the test case you want to run from `test/functional/e2e_test.go`.
+- Example: `make test-functional RUN=TestWekaCluster`

 ## Caveats

 Functional test suites are, by their nature, less reliable than unit tests.